 The Vincentian Center collaborates with the SHI in Huntington, NY, for the acculturation program.
 The SHI is a cooperative effort of the Archdiocese of New York and the Dioceses of Brooklyn and Rockville Centre, NY, to facilitate the ongoing formation of priests and deacons.

 Direct inquiries to

 Vincentian Center for Church and Society St. John's University 8000 Utopia Parkway Queens, NY 11439

-Tel 718-990-1612 Email VCCS@stjohns.edu
+Tel 718-990-1612 Fax 718-990-1901 E-mail VCCS@stjohns.edu